rodrigorjsf/rodrigorjsf/README.md

 - 🔭 I’m currently working as a backend developer at Banco Inter.
 - 🌱 I’m currently learning development strategies in microservices architecture, Cloud AWS development, containers and also introducing myself to the Go language.
+  - Currently studying a postgraduate course in Software Engineering at PUC-Minas
 - 😄 Pronouns: He/Him Ele/Dele

 <div align="center">